 - Windows: This tutorial

-- MacOS: Getting started with Razor Pages with Visual Studio for Mac
+- MacOS: Get started with Razor Pages with Visual Studio for Mac

-- macOS, Linux, and Windows: Getting started with Razor Pages in ASP.NET Core with Visual Studio Code
+- macOS, Linux, and Windows: Get started with ASP.NET Core Razor Pages in Visual Studio Code

 Create a Razor web app